Ivan Lins: Awards and honors

 In 2005, he won two Latin Grammy Awards; Album of the Year and Best MPB (Música popular brasileira) Album for Cantando Histórias.
 He became the first Brazilian artist and Portuguese-language artist to win the Latin Grammy for Album of the Year.
 No other Brazilian artist or Portuguese-language artist has won the award since then.

-Lins was nominated for three Latin Grammy Awards in 2009 for his latest album, Regência: Vince Mendoza performed with the Metropole Orchestra.
-He was nominated for Record of the Year (Arlequim Desconhecido) and Album of the Year.
-He won the award for Best MPB (Música popular brasileira) Album.
+In 2009, Lins' album Regência, recorded with the Metropole Orchestra under Vince Mendoza, was nominated for three Latin Grammy Awards.
+The album was also nominated for Record of the Year (Arlequim Desconhecido) and Album of the Year, and won the award for Best MPB (Música popular brasileira) Album.

 In 2015, he was nominated for the 16th Latin Grammy Awards in the Best MPB Album category for his album América Brasil.